iamaldren/MessagingAPI/README.md

 }
 ```

-The endpoint will return an `HTTP Status 404` in case the receiver does not exists in the database. `Sender` user will not be validated, it is assumed that the user is existing in the database since he can use the system.
+The endpoint will return an `HTTP Status 404` in case the receiver does not exist in the database. `Sender` user will not be validated, it is assumed that the user is existing in the database since he can use the system.

 `Curl Command`:
 ```